Franconia Range: Features

 The Franconia Range hosts the third largest connected area of alpine tundra in the United States east of the Rocky Mountains, only surpassed by the Presidential Range and the Katahdin massif.

 Approximately 2.5 mi along the crest of the ridge is in the alpine zone.
 This area runs from the treeline just below the summit of Little Haystack all the way to the treeline north of Mount Lafayette, and affords constant 360-degree views of the White Mountains.
 To the east of the ridge lies the rugged and uninhabited Pemigewasset Wilderness.

-Mount Liberty and Mount Flume are almost entirely forested; their summits rise just above the treeline, providing views of the area.
+Mount Liberty and Mount Flume are almost entirely forested; their summits have bare areas providing views of the area.

 Hiking

 The Franconia Ridge Trail, which coincides with the Appalachian Trail from Mount Lafayette to Mount Liberty, traverses the ridge over all the aforementioned mountains.

 One hike on the ridge is an 8.9-mile (14.3-km) loop involving the Falling Waters Trail, the Franconia Ridge Trail, the Greenleaf Trail, and the Old Bridle Path, which includes the majority of the above-treeline portion of the ridge.
 Known as the Franconia Ridge Loop or Franconia Ridge Traverse, the loop is strenuous, with a cumulative gain of over 3900 ft, and traverses the rocky cones of Little Haystack Mountain, Mount Lincoln, and Mount Lafayette.
+The northern portion of the loop also passes the Greenleaf Hut, one of the High Huts of the White Mountains.